swmcs/swmcs.github.io/pages/about.md

 	image_fullwidth: about-hero.png
 ---

-SWITCH is the culmination of efforts of the awesome students and faculty supporting social change in the ICS department.
+SWITCH is the culmination of efforts of the awesome students, faculty, and working professionals supporting social change in the ICS department.
+Established in Fall 2019, we are officially a UH Manoa RIO, ACM-W Chapter, and Girls Who Code College Loops Chapter.
+We strive to provide useful resources from these organizations to improve your professional, technical, and personal development.